sampsyo/wax2016/content/cfp.md

 - Modeling and understanding approximate computing opportunities and systems
 - Applications amenable to approximation and domain-specific strategies
 - Formal reasoning about programs with approximations
-- Retrospectives on past approximate-computing work, including both reflections on your own past projects and reproduction of others’ results
+- Retrospectives on past approximate-computing work, including both reflections on your own past projects and reproduction of others' results
 - Position papers on approximate computing, potential, how it could fail, what we need to succeed, etc.